doc-ai/tensorio-ios/README.md

 One of TensorIO's goals is to reduce the amount of new code required to integrate TF Lite models into an application.

-The primary work of using a TF Lite on iOS involves copying bytes of the right length to the right place.
+The primary work of using a TF Lite model on iOS involves copying bytes of the right length to the right place.
 TF Lite is a C++ library, and the input and output tensors are exposed as C style buffers.
 In order to use a model we must copy byte representations of our input data into these buffers, ask TensorFlow to perform inference on those bytes, and then extract the byte representations back out of them.

 Model interfaces can vary widely.
 Some models may have a single input and single output layer, others multiple inputs with a single output, or vice versa.
 The layers may be of varying shapes, with some layers taking single values, others an array of values, and yet others taking matrices or volumes of higher dimensions.
 Some models may work on four byte, floating point representations of data, while others use single byte, unsigned integer representations (these are called *quantized* models, more on them below).